AnastasiaLunina/django_real-estate/README.md

 ## About
 ### Real Estate Multi-page Application with Admin area
-Search the property using keywords and search filters Get detailed information about chosen property Pagination implemented
+- Search the property using keywords and search filters <br>
+- Get detailed information about chosen property <br>
+- Pagination implemented <br>
-Login/Logout
+- Login/Logout <br>
 ## Setup

 1. The first thing to do is to clone the repository: